NASA-IMPACT/veda-config/docs/frontmatter/layer.md

 **initialDatetime**
 `'oldest' | 'newest' | Date(YYYY-MM-DD) = 'newest'`
 Define the initial date that is shown when enabling a timeseries layer.
+This value is used if no valid date is provided via the url parameters

 **zoomExtent**
 `[int, int] | fn(bag)`